HomeMadeBots/Embedded_Software_Meta_Model/README.md

 ![Data_Type specializations](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/HomeMadeBots/Embedded_Software_Meta_Model/master/Diagrams/Data_Type_Specializations_Dgm.puml)

 ## Basic_Type

+### Description

+An embedded software is by definition implemented on a micro-controller.
+A basic type is a type that can be natively handled by a micro-controller.

 ### Definition

 ![Basic_Type](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/HomeMadeBots/Embedded_Software_Meta_Model/master/Diagrams/Basic_Type_Dgm.puml)

-The meta-model defines some **Basic_Types**.
-They are types that can be natively handled by a micro-controller.
+The meta-model defines some **Basic_Types** that can be used to model data :
 * **Basic_Boolean_Type**
   * **boolean** : boolean.
 * **Basic_Integer_Type**